Student Conduct FAQ: For Complainants

 Who is permitted to report a violation of policy?

 Any student, faculty or staff member of the KU community can report a policy violation.
-In order to do this, an Incident Report must be submitted to the Student Conduct Office.
+In order to do this, an Incident Report must be submitted to the Student Conduct Office within the Dean of Students Office.
 If you are a residential student, speak with your Community Assistant regarding this.
 If you're a non-resident student, faculty member or staff member, contact the Student Conduct Office.

 Who can be accused of a Student Code of Conduct violation?

 Any student attending on a part-time or full-time basis is expected to abide by the rules and regulations set forth by the university and is subject to disciplinary action in the event that a policy violation occurs.
 This also may include a student who is not currently enrolled but is maintaining his or her enrollment status with the university (e.g. summer break, semester off, etc.).
 Both students living on and off campus are expected to abide by KU's policies.

 Where do I go or who do I see if I want to report a policy violation?

 An Incident Report can be submitted by any member of the campus community.
 To access the form and submit a report go the Student Conduct main page.
 If you live in the residence halls, consider talking to your Community Assistant and he/she can refer you to a professional staff member with in Housing, Residence Life & Dining Services department.
 If you live off-campus, contact the Student Conduct Office.

 Where can I find a listing of KU's conduct policies and procedures?